ToonLunk/DwarfGame/CONTRIBUTING.md

 -   **Commit Messages**: Please write good commit messages.
 -   **Pull Requests**: Please make sure your pull request is up-to-date with the latest changes in the main branch.
 -   **Making Changes to Game Mechanics**: If you're making changes to core game mechanics, please make sure to discuss it with the team first - of course, you can still submit a pull request, but we want to make sure we're all on the same page.
+-   **Read the license**: Please read the license before contributing.
+We want to make sure that your contributions are compatible with the license.

+## Licensing

+-   **License (for code)**: We are currently using the [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) license for code.
+Please make sure your code is compatible with this license.
+There are further details in the [LICENSE](license.md) file.
+-   **License (for art)**: We are currently using a custom license for art.
+Please see the bottom of [LICENSE](license.md) for details.
+In essence, we want to make sure that artists retain their rights to their art, but that we can use the art in the game without worrying about the artist revoking their permission.